 Ancient debris can be mined with either a diamond pickaxe or a Netherite pickaxe and is only found in the Nether.
 It can be found in veins of 1-4, but most commonly, players will find it as a single block.

-Note: These methods reflect only the opinions of the writer, so some may not be included.
+Note: These methods reflect only the writer's opinions, so some may not be included.
 The list is also in no specific order of quality.

 Top 5 ways to obtain Netherite in Minecraft